Best Automated Network Diagram Tool (2026): 13 Compared

 Best for: MSPs who need monitoring, alerting, and network maps in one cloud-managed platform

 Pricing: Per-device (contact sales).
-Multiple device categories charged at different rates.
+Auvik does not publish pricing.
+Multiple device categories (network infrastructure, endpoints, servers) charged at different rates — request a quote for current pricing.

 Where it fits: If you're an MSP that needs monitoring, alerting, config backup, and network maps in one platform, Auvik is a strong option.
-The topology mapping is a real feature, not an afterthought.
+The topology mapping is a core feature with Layer 2/3 views, device grouping, and real-time link status — not an afterthought.

 Trade-off: Documentation is coupled to Auvik's per-device pricing and platform.
 If you already run a different monitoring stack (LibreNMS, Zabbix, PRTG), adding Auvik for diagrams means paying for monitoring capabilities you already have.